Komsomol: Komsomol during the NEP period

-This came about because of conflict and disillusionment among Soviet youth who romanticised the spontaneity and destruction characteristic of War Communism (1918–1921) and the Civil War period.
-They saw it as their duty, and the duty of the Communist Party itself, to eliminate all elements of Western culture from society.
-However, the NEP had the opposite effect: after it started, many aspects of Western social behavior began to reemerge.
-The contrast between the "Good Communist" extolled by the Party and the capitalism fostered by NEP confused many young people.
-They rebelled against the Party's ideals in two opposite ways: radicals gave up everything that had any Western or capitalist connotations, while the majority of Russian youths felt drawn to the Western-style popular culture of entertainment and fashion.
+This contrast between the "Good Communist" extolled by the party and the capitalism fostered by NEP disoriented many young people.
+Many rebelled against the Party's ideals in two opposite ways: radicals gave up everything that had any Western or capitalist connotations, while the majority of Russian youths felt drawn to the Western-style popular culture of entertainment and fashion.
 As a result, there was a major slump in interest and membership in the Party-oriented Komsomol.